 If you choose netinstall it will get all packages freshly from the internet (from Repositories) so the install process can take a bit longer then offline install.

-You will see that the progress bar will not show any progress some times on the install process, this is not to say that the installer is frozen or something is gone wrong, it is working in the background but some processes do not give progress output to the installer.
+You will see that the progress bar will not show any progress some times on the install process.
+This is not to say that the installer is frozen or something has gone wrong – it is working in the background, but some processes do not give progress output to the installer.

-You can watch the progress also from a terminal by open one and use this command:
+You can watch the progress also from a terminal by opening one and use this command:

 tail -f /home/liveuser/endeavour-install.log